 Hibernation Recommendations for Tortoises

-Hibernation is an important part of the natural cycle of desert tortoises, box turtles, and many other turtles and tortoises kept as pets in Arizona.
+Hibernation is an important part of the natural cycle of desert tortoises, box turtles, and many other turtles and tortoises kept as pets in Arizona and Colorado.
 Make sure you know if your turtle or tortoise is supposed to hibernate or not.

 Hibernation, sometimes referred to as burmation, is an adaptation used by many species around the world, including many tortoise species, to survive cold weather.
 Like all cold-blooded animals, tortoises are unable to produce their own body heat.
 As the temperatures outside fall their metabolism slows.
 A slower metabolism means every physiologic activity, from digestion or reproduction, slows too.